 Recycling is taken very seriously in Switzerland and local councils have strict rules.
 Break them and you could receive a big fine or even a two-day stay in the local prison.

 Utility costs in Switzerland

-Utility companies are privately owned in Switzerland and offer all-in packages which sometimes reduce the overall cost of electricity, broadband, and TV licenses.
+Utility companies are privately owned and offer all-in packages which sometimes reduce the overall cost of electricity, TV licenses, and broadband internet in Switzerland.
 Gas is rarely used in Swiss households because of extreme sourcing costs.